 The fibrous coat around seeds and plant cell walls acts as a physical barrier, slowing down access of enzymes to the starch inside the cells.
 It has an average GI value of 41.

 Sourdough bread is made with dough that contains a lactobacillus culture and yeast.
-Acids in foods slow down stomach empting, thereby slowing the rate at which the starch can be digested.
-Because sourdough bread contains both lactic and propionic acids, produced by the natural fermentation of starch and sugars of the yeast, it causes a decrease in the rate of absorption into the blood stream and lowers the GI of wheat bread to 53 and GL to 10.
+Acids in foods slow down stomach emptying, thereby slowing the rate at which the starch can be digested.
+Because sourdough bread contains both lactic and propionic acids, produced by the natural fermentation of starch and sugars of the yeast, it causes a decrease in the rate of absorption into the bloodstream and lowers the GI of wheat bread to 53 and GL to 10.

 The bottom line

 One of the greatest changes you can make in your diet to control your level s of blood sugar is to bread in moderation.
-Even breads that have a low glycemic index and a low glycemic load, such as those made with coarse and intact grains, should be eaten with caution.
-Average white and wheat breads should be avoided because they will raise your blood sugar at even higher levels than sugar.
+Even bread that has a low glycemic index and a low glycemic load, such as those made with coarse and intact grains, should be eaten with caution.
+Average white and wheat bread should be avoided because they will raise your blood sugar at even higher levels than sugar.